matthewwang16czap/AWS_Chatbot_Project/README.md

 This project is done individually.

 cloud-hw1-starter-master repository is forked from https://github.com/ndrppnc/cloud-hw1-starter with modification of SDK <br />
-Lambda-Functions repository contains all lambda function used in API Gateway <br />
+Lambda-Functions repository contains all lambda functions used in API Gateway <br />
 Swagger-Files repository contains the swagger file generated from API Gateway <br />